The-OpenROAD-Project/OpenSTA/README.md

 See doc/StaApi.txt for timing engine API documentiaton.
 See doc/ChangeLog.txt for changes to commands.

+OpenSTA does not accept external code contributions.
+The official git repository is located at https://github.com/jjcherry56/OpenSTA.git.
+Any forks from this code base have not passed extensive regression testing which is not publicly available.

 ## Build

 OpenSTA is built with CMake.